kubesphere/dev-guide/sites/extension-dev-guide/content/en/quickstart/hello-world-extension-anatomy/_index.md

         └── index.js
 ```

-### Configure basic information for the extension
+### Basic information

-The `package.json` file contains the basic information about the extension and `Node.js` metadata.
+The `package.json` file contains the basic information about the extension and the `Node.js` metadata.

 ```json
 {